brettauc/SQL-Analysis/README.md

 * Create a Jupyter Notebook for the visual data analysis and the challenge.

 * Create and upload a repository with the above files to GitHub and post a link in BootCamp Spot.

-## Hint

-For comparing time and dates, take a look at the [date/time functions and operators](https://www.postgresql.org/docs/8.0/functions-datetime.html) in the PostgreSQL documentation.

 ---